Root Canal FAQs

 How do I get over my fear of root canals?

 Talk to your dentist.
-Your dentist will address your fears, questions, and concerns one by one.
-Dr. Kaelin and Dr. Smith at Northside Dental Clinic promise to take care of you with compassion.
+Your dentist will address your fears, questions, and concerns individually.
+Dr. Kaelin and Dr. Smith at Northside Dental Clinic promise to care for you compassionately.

 Are root canals painful?

 No, your dentist can reassure you that a root canal is not painful.
-Dr. Kaelin or Dr. Smith will describe the procedure to you step-by-step to allay your fear of pain.
+Dr. Kaelin or Dr. Smith will describe the procedure step-by-step to allay your fear of pain.